State and Local Policy Database

 Building Benchmarking

-Houston benchmarks 100% of municipal buildings.
-Houston committed approximately 21% (of total square feet) to the Better Buildings Challenge.
+Houston committed to benchmarking approximately 21% (of total square feet) to the Better Buildings Challenge.
 Energy use is monitored annually through Energy Star Portfolio.
-The Houston CAP includes a target to adopt a municipal benchmarking and disclosure policy for municipal buildings by 2021.

 Comprehensive Retrofit Strategy